mlswg/mls-combiner/draft-ietf-mls-combiner.md

       Figure 2:
       Client A adds client B to the group.
       Messages with ' come from the PQ session.
-Processing Welcome and Commit in the traditional sessio requires the PSK exported exported from the PQ session.
+Processing Welcome and Commit in the traditional session requires the PSK exported from the PQ session.
 ~~~

 ### Welcome Message Validation